fabiodemo/fastapi-kafka-postgres-weather/README.md

 - **Code Quality**:
   - Implementing unit tests for the codebase to ensure reliability and facilitate future development.
   - Applying consistent coding styles and adhering to best practices to improve readability and maintainability.
-  - Considering incorporating code review processes to identify and address potential issues early in the development cycle.

 - **Infrastructure Optimization**:
   - Evaluating the performance of Docker containers and optimizing resource allocation as needed to improve efficiency and reduce costs.